Let’s Talk Food: Summer salads

 Here is another hearty salad with chicken from chef J. Kenji Lopez-Alt.
 His book, “The Food Lab,” uses a scientific method to improve recipes and explains the science of cooking.

-Salad with
+Chicken Salad with Miso Dressing

 Serves: 6-8